Some of the links in this post may be affiliate links. See our disclosure for more info.

 Body Language expert Dr. Jack Brown explains this,

-When you’re campaigning for any political office, you’re expected to shake hands with many people.
+When campaigning for any political office, you’re expected to shake hands with many people.
 You can’t get to everyone, of course.
-So the natural tendency is to shake as many hands as you can, right?
+So, the natural tendency is to shake as many hands as possible, right?

 It’s the same with mixers, office parties and formal events — the number of hands you shake won’t matter much compared to the quality of connection you pack in that brief encounter.
 (Tweet this quote)